ngchain/ngcore/docs/contract.md

 - dependencies are declared STATICALLY by the wat import section, so the chain extracts them at lock time — no runtime analysis needed
-- a dependency must be locked (active) before its dependents can lock;
-  this ordering makes the dependency graph a DAG by construction
+- a dependency must be active before its dependents can activate; this ordering makes the dependency graph a DAG by construction
-- every dependee carries a reference count: while referenced it can be neither unlocked nor destroyed, so linked code never changes under a dependent.
+- every dependee carries a reference count: while referenced it can be neither deactivated nor destroyed, so linked code never changes under a dependent.
 Deactivating the dependent releases its references
 - the ledger lives in the reserved context keys `_deps` (dependent's list) and `_refs` (dependee's counter), invisible to contracts
 - the whole call tree shares ONE gas budget